 Where can I find information about state online education courses for students in grades 6–12?

 What is the attendance policy?

-The Utah Virtual Academy works with families toward a positive attendance record to meet their required number of 180 instructional days.
+Utah Virtual Academy works with families to achieve a positive attendance record that meets the required 180 instructional days.

 Does the Utah Virtual Academy offer full- or half-time kindergarten?

 Kindergarten is offered as half-time.
 Students study language arts, math, and history.

 How do I withdraw or transfer my student?

 To transfer a student on or before June 30, the parent or legal guardian must provide the school a notice of intent to enroll the student in the student's school district of residence for the following year.